junodofbelhaven/Favorite-Sites-Project/README.md

 4. **Compile and Run:**
    - Build the project.
-   - Run the main class (the one containing the `main` method) to start the application.
+   - Run the FavoriteSites class (the one containing the `main` method) to start the application.

 ## Usage